WebDevJasonCameron/codeup-web-exercises/ReadMe.md

 # 2022 03 03 | DOM
 Word to remember (WTR): "Naming conventions."
 Need to understand the third parameter in ```.addEventListener(1, 2, 3)```.
 Worked on third CSS Bonus.
 See notes on repo site'

+## 1530 | Coffee Plan
+Working on the Coffee Ex with Deon.
+So far, we've complete 90% of the styling of the page.
+We mod the original JS so that the outputs a string with HTML tags.
+The last obstacle will be inputting the JS function that will search the array of objects for a specified criteria.

 ---